-On December 18, 2019, the Company acquired all of the outstanding shares of SCISYS Group Plc (SCISYS), for a purchase price of \$130.3 million (£75.5 million).
+On December 18, 2019, the Company acquired all of the outstanding shares of SCISYS Group Plc (SCISYS).
 SCISYS operates in several sectors, with deep expertise and industry leading solutions in the space and defense sectors, as well as in the media and broadcast news industries and is headquartered in Dublin, Ireland.
-This acquisition added approximately 670 professionals predominantly based in the UK and Germany and annualized revenues of approximately £59 million (approximately \$100 million) to the Company.
+This acquisition added approximately 670 professionals to the Company, predominantly based in the U.K. and Germany.

-On January 20, 2020, the Company acquired all of the outstanding shares of Meti Logiciels et Services (Meti) for a purchase price of \$43.4 million (€30.0 million).
+On January 20, 2020, the Company acquired all of the outstanding shares of Meti Logiciels et Services SAS (Meti).
 Based in France, Meti is specialized in the development of software solutions for the retail sector across Europe and works with some of Europe's largest retailers.
-This acquisition added approximately 300 professionals and annualized revenues of approximately €26 million (approximately \$40 million) to the Company.
+This acquisition added approximately 300 professionals to the Company.